system76/docs/_articles/switch-from-macos-to-popos.md

 ![thunderbird](/images/pop-os-screenshots/thunderbird.png)

-**NOTE:** Regardless of platform or client, many email accounts (e.g. Google) have implemented a security policy where a single-use password must be created for each email app you want to sync with your account.
-These passwords have to be created from your email provider's account website.
+**NOTE:** Regardless of platform or client, many email accounts (e.g. Google) have implemented a security policy where a single-use password must be created for each email app users want to sync with their account.
+These passwords have to be created from the email provider's account website.

 **Other Options**
   - [Outlook Web](https://outlook.live.com/owa/)